 3 Quick & Easy Yummy-licious Fruits & Vegetable Recipes

 Take it slow and easy.
-You can start introducing fruits to your kids with smoothies!
-If your kids are not used to eating vegetables during their meals, you can start incorporating delicious and colourful smoothies as their snacks.
+You can start introducing fruits to your kids with the help of colorful and delicious smoothies!

 1. Avocado Smoothie

-I am a huge fan of avocado smoothies and this rich, creamy and delicious drink will definitely be a top favourite for your kid.
+We’re huge fans of avocado smoothies and this rich, creamy and delicious drink will definitely be a top favourite for your kid.

 - ½ ripe avocado